tracking-exposed/youtube.tracking.exposed/content/about.md

 _coordination and technical development by_ Claudio Agosti, _review and revision by_ Barbara Gianessi,
-_outreach and analysis_ Salvatore Romano,
-_graphic and analysis_ Laura Swietlicki.
+_outreach and analysis_ Salvatore Romano, Giulia Corona, Matteo Renoldi, _graphic and analysis_ Laura Swietlicki.

 ## When